datamin-io/public-documentation/use-cases/industry-specific-use-cases/finance-and-payments.md

 ## Filtering data sets by various factors on the fly

 Filtering data from large data sets is one of the most common and important tasks for payment operations.
-One of the powerful instruments Datamin offers for that is [Transformer](../../pipelines/tasks-ip/transformers.md) with GJSON query language.
+One of the powerful instruments Ylem offers for that is [Transformer](../../pipelines/tasks-ip/transformers.md) with GJSON query language.

 Let's imagine we have the following dataset and we need to filter it in various ways: